trefx/5s-crate/0.4-DRAFT/index.md

 ### Review process

-The Trusted Workflow Run Crate may face several reviews both before and after workflow execution, automated and manual.
+The Five Safes RO-Crate may face several reviews both before and after workflow execution, automated and manual.
 To record that such review will or has taken place, a series of additional [`Action`](http://schema.org/docs/actions.html) contextual entities SHOULD be related to the root data entity using `mentions`.

 It is RECOMMENDED that the first step after authentication is a syntactic validation step that verifies the RO-Crate validity according to this profile and system expectations.
 This step SHOULD remove `mentions` references to any end-user-provided [AssessAction](http://schema.org/AssessAction) (as defined in this profile) from the submitted crate, in order to ensure only assessment endorsements by the particular TRE are considered in the subsequent internal processing.